Saint Kitts and Nevis at the Olympics

 Saint Kitts and Nevis first participated at the Olympic Games in 1996, and have competed in every Summer Olympic Games since then.
-The country has not competed at the Winter Olympic Games.
+The nation has not competed at the Winter Olympic Games.

 Saint Kitts and Nevis have competed primarily in athletics, but in 2024 sent their first athlete to compete in swimming.
 The country has yet to win an Olympic medal.

 Olympic overview

 1996 Summer Olympics

 The first year Saint Kitts and Nevis participated in the Olympics, they sent ten athletes, the most the country has ever sent.
 Kim Collins and Diane Francis both advanced to the quarterfinals of their events, in the 100 meter sprint and 400 meter dash respectively.
 They were both eliminated in the quarterfinals and did not advance to the semifinals.

 The rest of Saint Kitts and Nevis' participants took part in relay races.
 The men's 4 × 100 relay team placed fourth in their heat with a time of 40.12 seconds, the women's 4 × 100 relay team received a DNF (did not finish), and the women's 4 × 400 relay team finished seventh in their heat with a time of 3:35.12 minutes.
 None of the relay teams advanced to the next round.